 It is Braden’s voice with which I wish to speak. – Braden’s Dad

 “It isn’t enough for kids to not bully.
-I need someone who cares enough to invite me, to ask about my life, and to be a real friend.” – Braden Speed
+I need someone who cares enough to invite me, to ask about my life, and to be a real friend.” –Braden Speed

 I just woke from a dream.

 This was one of those dreams that is just “too real”.
 You pinch or punch yourself to come to consciousness, but you can’t awaken from the experience.
 All your efforts just confirm it as… Real.

 I have several friends and family members who have advised me to begin a journal after Braden took his life October 30, 2018.
-They suggested I write down important experiences for later recall as often we forget too quickly the details in life that are so very crystal clear in the moment.
+They suggested writing down important experiences for later recall as often we forget too quickly the details in life that are so very crystal clear in the moment.
 “Even when you wake from a dream, write it down”.
 Guess this is one of those moments and one appropriate to begin sharing from the heart about our story.

 In this “Dream”, our son Braden was in a living room sitting on a couch.
 This was not our home.
 It was a home where we were visiting.
 The room was filled with an overly bright amount of sunlight pouring into the room through an oversized window, literally the size of an entire wall.
 Although the room was starkly bright, we were very sad.

-I was consoling Cathy in the kitchen area.
-As I left her, I saw Braden near the brightly lit window with his back to me.
+I was consoling my wife, Cathy in the kitchen area.
+As I left her side, I noticed our son, Braden near the brightly lit window with his back to me.
 He was sitting sideways and twisted in a chair.
 I couldn’t see his face.
 He was in his pajama bottoms with no shirt (his favorite ensemble and the last thing he wore).